pytorch/torchdynamo/documentation/GuardsOverviewPt1.md

 2) We convert the given frame from (1), passing it through instruction translation
 3) For the objects captured in (2), we create tracking objects that are (a) tracked on an output graph, which is an internal specialization of a torch.fx.Tracer (and the topic of a later writeup), and (b) guards, the topic of this document.
 4) We process the guard objects created in (3), turning them into a generated python function, check_fn, associated with a piece of code.
 5) The check_fn is evaluated whenever we encounter this code a subsequent time - if a check_fn passes and evaluates to True, we know the code in the cache and the code encountered here is the same, and can be safely used.
-If it fails and evaluates to False, we know the code in the cache is not valid, and can be thrown out in favor of a new entry.
+If it fails and evaluates to False, we know the code in the cache is not valid, and can be thrown out in favor of a new entry, through recompilation or a graph break.

 ## Python Frame Evaluation and PEP 523